awsdocs/incident-manager-user-guide/doc_source/incident-creation.md

-# Incident creation<a name="incident-creation"></a>
+# Creating incidents in Incident Manager<a name="incident-creation"></a>

 Incident Manager, a capability of AWS Systems Manager, helps you manage and quickly respond to incidents\.
 You can configure Amazon CloudWatch and Amazon EventBridge to automatically create incidents based on CloudWatch alarms and EventBridge events\.
 You can also create incidents manually on the incident list page or by using the [StartIncident](https://docs.aws.amazon.com/incident-manager/latest/APIReference/API_StartIncident.html) API action from the AWS CLI or the AWS SDK\.
 Incident Manager deduplicates incidents created from the same CloudWatch alarm or EventBridge event into the same incident\.

 For incidents automatically created by CloudWatch alarms or EventBridge events, Incident Manager attempts to create an incident in the same AWS Region as the event rule or alarm\.
 In the event that Incident Manager is not available in the AWS Region, CloudWatch or EventBridge automatically create the incident in one of the available Regions specified in your replication set\.
-For more information, see [Cross\-Region and cross\-account incident management](incident-manager-cross-account-cross-region.md)\.
+For more information, see [Cross\-Region and cross\-account incident management in Incident Manager](incident-manager-cross-account-cross-region.md)\.

 When the system creates an incident, Incident Manager automatically collects information about the AWS resources involved in the incident and adds this information to the **Related items** tab\.
 If you specified a runbook in your response plan, when the system creates an incident, Incident Manager can send the information about the AWS resources involved in the incident to the runbook\.
 The system can then target those resources when it initiates the runbook and attempts to remediate the issue\.